 If you have any questions about this policy, please contact SCRC at 612-624-7272.

 To ensure student access to professor, instructors and TAs, the course syllabi should include information on how students can most effectively reach you and your TA(s) (whether by phone, email, or in person).

 Office hours should be included on course syllabi.
-Please provide appropriate notice (class email or announcement) in the event office hours cannot be held.
+Provide appropriate notice (class email or announcement) in the event office hours cannot be held.
 If you need to miss office hours without giving prior notice, leave a note on your door and/or send a message to the class.